alanrubin/escapify/Readme.md

 # JQuery Escapify Plugin - Helping escaping HTML in javascript

 Escapify is a jQuery plugin that helps you escape and unescape HTML entities for displaying them correctly in your page.
-For more details about HTML entities, please take a look at http://www.w3schools.com/html/html_entities.asp.
+For more details about HTML entities, please take a look [here](http://www.w3schools.com/html/html_entities.asp).

 ## Usage

 Escapify adds two methods to jQuery:

 * $.escapifyHTML(text) - Search the text for applicable characters and convert them to HTML entities.
-Example: $.escapifyHTML('My Name Is & <AlanRubin>') returns ''
+Example: $.escapifyHTML('Alan<Rubin>&ehlegal') returns 'Alan&lt;Rubin&gt;&amp;ehlegal'

 * $.unescapifyHTML(text) - Search the text for HTML entities and convert them to specific characters.
-Example: $.unescapifyHTML('My Name Is & <AlanRubin>') returns ''
+Example: $.unescapifyHTML('Alan&lt;Rubin&gt;&amp;ehlegal') returns 'Alan<Rubin>&ehlegal'

-## Anecdote
+## Anecdote (and UseCase)

-I was working with JQuery editable plugin (in place editing), and text with HTML entities / applicable characters were being displayed incorrectly.
-By looking here (), I have found an easy way to escape them using jQuery and I thought it will be nice to create a jQuery plugin to provide it to the world.
+I was working with [JQuery editable plugin](http://www.appelsiini.net/projects/jeditable) (inplace editing), and text with HTML entities / applicable characters were being displayed incorrectly.
+By looking at [github's issue](http://github.com/tuupola/jquery_jeditable/issues#issue/4), I have found an easy way to escape them using jQuery and I thought it will be nice to create a jQuery plugin to provide it to the world.
 Hope it helps...
 Suggestions are warmly welcomed.

 ## License